AuroraLantean/Solana-Future-Option-Market/README.md

 - Config account: The Admin(backend) makes the Config account.
 The Solana smart contract(program) has one Config account to store all the program configurations(program variables)
 - OptContract accounts: Admin can initialize an OptContract with strike prices, contract prices, expiry dates.
 Each OptContract will store those variables.
 - UserPayment accounts: Each user can make 1 UserPayment account for each OptContract, to store the user's bought amounts on each option.

-- Users can buy any of the OptContract options after startTime and before the endTime.
+- User can buy any of the OptContract options after startTime and before the endTime.
 Repeated buying from the same user is allowed.

-- Admin ends the OptContract with the winning option, and withdraw the platform commission
-- Users can claim their rewards if they chose the winning opinion
+- User can sell their contract before the expiry date OR Upon the expiry time, the user can buy the underlying asset with the corresponding strikePrice in OptContract

 - Admin withdraws the unclaimed rewards from the OptContract